 And did I mention fun??!
 We had a blast through groomsmen photos and one of Jeremy’s guys decided to hijack the first look.
 Unfortunately, Joye and Jeremy are literally best friends and Jeremy could tell just from the sound of walking that this was not his soon-to-be wife (he said Joye wasn’t that quiet :).
 Although we didn’t “get” Jeremy, he seemed happy enough to see his buddy.

-On a euphoric mountaintop, it’s easy to forget the ones who have helped us up, but Joye remembered and prepared gifts and handwritten notes for the people who had most impacted their lives.
+Even at her own wedding, Joye remembered and prepared gifts and handwritten notes for the people who had most impacted their lives.
 Her gratitude was unmistakably genuine and it spoke volumes about the care and character of those surrounding them.

 Sidenote: be sure to read her note on the handkerchief!
 It may or may not have gotten drenched during the chapel ceremony…